-5.20 This project proposes the acquisition of patrol capabilities to meet inshore and offshore requirements for maritime surface surveillance in New Zealand's EEZ and the South Pacific.
+5.16 This project proposes the acquisition of patrol capabilities to meet inshore and offshore requirements for maritime surface surveillance in New Zealand's EEZ and the South Pacific.

-5.21 Patrol vessels are an important element in the surveillance of New Zealand's EEZ and other maritime areas of interest.
-They work in conjunction with maritime patrol aircraft to protect our natural resources and detect and deter maritime transnational crime.
+5.17 Patrol vessels are an important element in the surveillance of New Zealand's EEZ and other maritime areas of interest.
+They work in conjunction with maritime patrol aircraft to protect our natural resources and detect and deter maritime transnational threats.
 Patrol vessels will meet many government agencies' needs, including the Ministry of Fisheries, the New Zealand Customs Service, the Department of Conservation, the Police, the Maritime Safety Authority and others.
 Offshore patrol vessels will also be able to support maritime counter-terrorism, and provide a presence in the South Pacific to support peace and stability and help with disaster relief.

-5.22 New Zealand currently has a very limited maritime surface patrol capability, provided by three frigates (and by 2005, two ANZAC class frigates).
+5.18 New Zealand currently has a very limited maritime surface patrol capability, provided by three frigates (and by 2005, two ANZAC class frigates).
 The largest gap is in New Zealand's ability to patrol the inshore zone around New Zealand where the majority of civilian patrol requirements - primarily Ministry of Fisheries and Customs - are situated.
 There is also very limited capacity to undertake counter-terrorism operations at sea.

-- 5.23 This project has links to the following projects and capabilities:
+5.19 This project has links to the following projects and capabilities:

 - Multi-Role Vessel

-- P-3 mission systems upgrade
+- P-3 Mission Systems Upgrade

-- NZDF Helicopter capability
+- NZDF Helicopter Capability

-- Special Forces capabilities
+- Special Operations Capabilities

-5.24 The introduction into service of patrol vessels will depend upon a number of factors.
-These include the Navy's ability to man new vessels, the length of time required to design and build new vessels, and capital and operating funding constraints.
+5.20 The introduction into service of the patrol vessels will depend upon a number of factors.
+These include: the Navy's ability to crew new vessels, the length of time required to design and build new vessels, and capital and operating funding constraints.